NEWS

 2024

-Department of Materials Science and Engineering, master's graduate Jo Jeong-hye, doctoral student Ji-hyuk Choi, and professor Young-soo Yoon (from the left in the photo)
+▲Department of Materials Science and Engineering, master's graduate Jo Jeonghye, Ph.D. course Ji-hyeok Choi, and professor Young Soo Yoon (from the left in the photo)

-Researcher Jo Jeonghye, a master's graduate student at Professor Young Soo Yoon's laboratory in the Department of Materials Science and Engineering at our school, doctoral student Ji-hyeok Choi, and Professor Young-soo Yoon, recently developed the original technology for the 'Gachon-tube', a multi-layered nuclear fuel cladding tube with high oxidation resistance.
-‘Gachon-Tube’ is an important new material technology for next-generation nuclear power plants and is the first technology name to include our school’s name.
+Researcher Jo Jeonghye, a master's graduate student at Professor Young Soo Yoon's laboratory in the Department of Materials Science and Engineering at Gachon University, Ph.D.
+Course Ji-hyeok Choi, and Professor Young Soo Yoon, recently developed the original technology for the 'Gachon-tube', a multi-layered nuclear fuel cladding tube with high oxidation resistance.
+‘Gachon-Tube’ is an important new material technology for next-generation nuclear power plants and is the first technology name to include our university’s name.

 This study was published under the title ‘Inner‐Side‐Protected Cladding with Meter Scale for’ in the ‘International Journal of Energy Research (Nuclear Energy Field, ranked 1st)’, an international academic journal that boasts the highest authority in the nuclear field.
 High-temperature oxidation resistance via swaging-drawing process (metric-scale internal side protective cladding with improved high-temperature oxidation resistance via drawing-piping process)